lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 The example illustrated in the picture above shows the `INNER JOIN` of two tables, `A` and `B`.
 You may have noticed that the joining columns are indicated as `ak` and `bk` for tables `A` and `B`.
 This is to emphasize that those columns are not related to each other except for the same numeric data type required in the comparison clause of the `INNER JOIN`.

 The important point of this example is that both tables have duplicate values in the joining columns (the number of `100` in this case).
-This is usually an error because in neither table do the join columns uniquely identify an observation.
+This is usually an `error` **because in neither table do the join columns uniquely identify an observation**.
 In order to understand how a JOIN works in the general case is useful to add a surrogate primary key for both tables, `A` and `B`, indicated as `idA` and `idB` in the columns of the diagram example.

 For instance, the numbers `10` and `20` in the picture uniquely identify the first and second record of table `A`, while the numbers `5` and `7` are the identifiers of the first two records in table `B`.